Students learn about demographic and climatic changes. They

 The students recognize the connection between demographic developments and the developments of certain cities and regions.

 They will also learn the parameters of the Smart-City approach and analyse specific situations and locations.
-Best practice examples are used to illustrate objectives and approaches to solutions.
+Best practice examples are used to illustrate the objectives and approaches to solutions.

 |It is taught which are the main drivers of